ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

         .build();
 ```

+TODO: I think it doesn't make sense to introduce all these Emitter ^^ options here.
+Better to leave this detail for the dedicated section on Emitters later.

 As you can see there is a fair amount of modularity to the Trackers creation.

 | **Argument Name** | **Description**                             |    **Required?**  | **Default**   |